lightninglabs/lightning-dev-site/tutorial/03-rpc-client.md

 user's `lnd` identity pubkey and logging in by signing an arbitrary message.
 In particular, we are signing the CSRF token sent along with the login POST request.
-This scheme is secure against replay attacks because Django generates a unique CSRF token for every login attempt, and never uses CSRF tokens.
+This scheme is secure against replay attacks because Django generates a unique CSRF token for every login attempt, and never reuses CSRF tokens.

 Let's create a new account for Alice by logging in and supplying a username.
 Copy down the generated message (in the screenshot, it is `VcccAuMC...`)